nschonni/cordova-docs/articles/getting-started/ios-guide.md

 2. Start Xcode.

-3. In Xcode, add your Apple ID (if you haven't done so already).
+3. In Xcode, add your Apple ID.

     See [Adding an Apple ID to Your Accounts](https://developer.apple.com/library/ios/recipes/xcode_help-accounts_preferences/articles/add_appleid.html).